guptaanmol184/c-sharp-things/README.md

-# c-sharp-things
+# C# Things

-Some small things i made when i was learning c sharp
+These are just some small things that i made while learning C# and .net basics.